pmean/build-website/text/14/more-kaplan-meier.md

 Now let's define some functions that will calculate and compare Kaplan-Meier curves across all the possible covariates in the model.
+For categorical variables
-For categorical variables, draw Kaplan-Meier curves for each category level.
+- draw Kaplan-Meier curves for each category level.
+For continuous variables
-For continuous variables, split the data into quartiles and then draw Kaplan-Meier curves for each quartile.
+- split the data into quartiles and then draw Kaplan-Meier curves for each quartile.

     km.cat <- function(vn) {